 A lung cancer diagnosis can be challenging to face because of the stigma associated with the disease.
 As a caregiver and advocate, you may have to overcome prejudice or bias on three different levels:

-Society level: Although 85 percent of lung cancers are caused by smoking, lung cancer also affects people who have never been exposed to cigarette smoke or tobacco products.
+Society.
+Lung cancer affects people who have never been exposed to cigarette smoke or tobacco products.
 The public may automatically assume that a lung cancer diagnosis means the patient has a history of smoking.

-Patient level: A cancer diagnosis can cause a person to reflect upon past choices to identify what could have led to the diagnosis.
+Personal.
+A cancer diagnosis can cause a person to reflect upon past choices to identify what could have led to the diagnosis.
 Your loved one may already feel guilty and think the cancer is deserved.
 As a result, he or she might not follow the doctor’s instructions or not seek the best medical care.
-If you notice your loved one taking the blame for his or her lung cancer diagnosis, work with your health care team to provide appropriate support.
+If you notice your loved one taking the blame for his or her lung cancer diagnosis, work with the health care team to provide appropriate support.

 As a caregiver, you should prepare yourself to experience highs and lows as part of the cancer journey.

-If lung cancer is caught at an early stage, surgery may be an option, but the recovery can be difficult.
+If lung cancer is caught at an early stage, surgery may be an option.
 As a caregiver, it can be overwhelming to care for your loved one who is in pain.
 You may even wonder if the treatment is really working.
 Talk to your health care team about managing side effects and about any questions you have regarding your loved one’s treatment.

 Take care of yourself

 Caring for a loved one with lung cancer can be a long road, and so it is important not to burn out early.
 Remember to take care of yourself as you strive to stay on top of tracking doctor’s appointments, treatment schedules, updating family and friends, as well as juggling your own life.